awslabs/aws-s3-transfer-manager-rs/docs/design/scheduler.md

 gate on is their own concern.

-**Wake primitive protocol.** The Pending/wake handshake is edge-triggered, so lost-wake avoidance is split between the poller and the mutator:
+**Wake primitive protocol.** The Pending/wake handshake is edge-triggered, so lost-wake avoidance relies on the transfer's state mutex serializing the poller and mutator:

-- The poller (inside `poll_work`) marks the transfer context pending (`ctx.set_pending`) **before** checking the gating condition.
-If the condition becomes satisfied in the window between the mark and the check, the next mutator's wake will still fire.
+- The poller (inside `poll_work`) holds the state lock while checking the gating condition and calling `ctx.set_pending`.
+The mutator takes the same lock to mutate state.
+Because both sides hold the lock, they cannot
+  interleave: either the mutator's change is visible to the poller (so it returns Ready), or the poller sets pending first and the mutator's later `try_wake` observes it.
 - Any code path that mutates gating state follows `lock → mutate → unlock → try_wake`. `try_wake` swaps the pending flag and calls `scheduler.wake(id)` only if the flag was set.
 Spurious calls are